openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

     - name: <CR_NAME_VENDOR_ID_KJI>
 ```
 There are kernel-modules that are relying on symbols that another kernel-module
-exports which is also handled by SROv2.
+exports which is also handled by SRO.
 We can model this dependency by the
 dependsOn tag.
-Multiple SROv2 CR names can be provided that have to be done
+Multiple SRO CR names can be provided that have to be done
 (all states ready) first before the current CR can be kicked off.
 CRs with now
 dependsOn tag can be executed/created/handled simultaneously.

-Users should usually deploy only the top-level CR and SROv2 will take care of
+Users should usually deploy only the top-level CR and SRO will take care of
 instantiating the dependencies.
 There is no need to create all the CRs in the
-dependency, SROv2 will take care of it.
+dependency, SRO will take care of it.

 If special resource *A* uses a container image from another special resource *B*
-e.g using it as a base container for a build, SROv2 will setup the correct RBAC
+e.g using it as a base container for a build, SRO will setup the correct RBAC
 rules to make this work.